-Legal Reference: wa Code §§ 256.11; 279.10, .11; 299.16, .11, .15, .24, 299A (2011).
-31 I.A.C.
-31. Cross Reference: 501 Student Attendance 502 Student Rights and Responsibilities 504 Student Activities 507.1 Student Health and Immunization Certificates 604.1E1Competent Private Instruction Report 604.7 Dual Enrollment 604.9 Home School Assistance Program
+Legal Reference: Iowa Code §§ 256.11; 279.10, .11; 299.1-.6, .11, .15, .24, 299A (2011).

-604.1E1 COMPETENT PRIVATE INSTRUCTION REPORT IOWA CODE § 299.4 20 -20 School Year
+Cross Reference: 501 Student Attendance

-Form A (Completed by the Parent)
+502 Student Rights and Responsibilities

-Date when returned
+504 Student Activities

-Required information:
+507.1 Student Health and Immunization Certificates

-Required Information: See instructions before completing (pages 4-6).
+604.1E1Competent Private Instruction Report

-The following information is required in accordance with IOWA CODE section 299A.9.
-Parent/Guardian must submit this report in duplicate to the school district of residence.
-This report is required if the student is between the ages of 6 years old and 15 by September 15 and does not attend an Iowa public or accredited nonpublic school or is not enrolled in a home school assistance program operated by an Iowa public or accredited nonpublic school.
-Return this form to the school district secretary by September 15 or within 14 calendar days of removing the student from a public or accredited nonpublic school or 14 calendar days from moving into the school district.
-(If you are enrolled in a home school assistance program, please notify the district if you plan to dual enroll.)
+604.7 Dual Enrollment

-- Child and Family Information: (Name and birth date of child under competent private instruction.)
-Name: Birth Date: - Name and address of person filing report.
-(Please check the appropriate box after "name")
+604.9 Home School Assistance Program

-Name: Parent Guardian Legal Custodian
+604.1E1 COMPETENT PRIVATE INSTRUCTION REPORT

-Address: City, Zip: • ·
+IOWA CODE § 299.4 20 -20 School Year

-Phone # (optional)
+Form A (Completed by the Parent) Required information: Date wh en returned Required Information: See instructions before control of the following information is required in accordance must submit this report in duplicate to the school district between the ages of 6 years old and 15 by September nonpublic school or is not enrolled in a home school accredited nonpublic school.
+Return this form to the within 14 calendar days of removing the student of calendar days from moving into the school district program, please notify the district if you plan to duated.
+1) Child and Family Information: (Name and birth with IOWA of trict of reside r 15 and does assistance prhe school disfrom a public t.
+(If you are l enroll.)
+CODE section nce.
+This repo not attend an larger operated trict secretary or accredited enrolled in a harder. rt is required if the owa public or accred by an Iowa public by September 15 I nonpublic school ome school assistan student is edited or or 14 instruction.) date of child under compete nt private Name: Birth Date 2) Name and address of person filing report.
+(Pleas e check the a ppropriate box after "name") 2) Name and address of person filing report.
+(Pleas Name: Parent Guardian after "name") Legal Custodian Legal Name: Parent Legal Name: Parent Legal Name: Address: Parent City, Zip: e 1st time, attag CPI, include Guardian ach immunizati ing those enrol Legal Custodian on information.
+(Pred in a HSAP) Name: Address: Phone # (optional) 3) Immunization Evidence: If filing Form A for the immunization is required of all children receivin 4) Instructional Program Information: Parent City, Zip: e 1st time, attag CPI, include Guardian ach immunizati ing those enrol Legal Custodian on information.
+(Pred in a HSAP)

-1 none # (optional)
+(Must be at least 148 days per academic year, IOWA CODE section 299A.1).

-- Immunization Evidence: If filing Form A for the 1st time, attach immunization information.
-(Proof of immunization is required of all children receiving CPI, including those enrolled in a HSAP) - Instructional Program Information: Outline the course of study on a separate page(s) as shown below.
-Attach lesson plans on separate page(s).
-Subject: Text, Publisher, and Author: Time Spent: - List number of days of instruction under competent private instruction (Must be at least 148 days per academic year, IOWA CODE section 299A.1). - If an appropriately licensed Iowa teacher will provide or supervise the parent, guardian, or legal custodian in providing the instruction, give the teacher's name and folder number.
+6) If an appropriately licensed Iowa teacher will provide or supervise the parent, guardian, or legal custodian in providing the instruction, give the teacher's name and folder number.